abcsds/abcsds.github.io/_pages/cv.md

 {% include base_path %}

 Are you building a team to unravel the misteries of the mind?
 I have a strong technical and theorical background to offer, as well as more than 15 years of experience working in interdisciplinary teams.
 I can help you design cognitive science experiments with high precision and technical reliability without paying for any licenses.
 Openness and reproducibility are my focus.
 I'm currently looking for a team to work with.
 If you think I could be a good fit for yours, please contact me.
+[Find my CV here](/files/cv.pdf)

 # Education